ya0guang/PoBF/README.md

 We need a (static) code analysis tool for Rust.

-"Checked" means that [MIRAI]() has implemented this functionality, and so for tested correct.
+"Checked box" means that [MIRAI]() has implemented this functionality, and so far tested correct.

 ### Taint Analysis